itamarst/eliot/docs/source/generating/messages.rst

 Messages
 ========

-Sometimes you don't want to generate actions; sometimes you just want an individual isolated message, the way traditional logging systems work.
+Sometimes you don't want to generate actions. sometimes you just want an individual isolated message, the way traditional logging systems work.
-Here's how to do it.
+Here's how to do that.

 When you have an action
 -----------------------